Katikistan/Notes/Networking.md

 We take row C from node C table
 We take row D from node D table
 #### Count to infinity problem
-The count-to-infinity problem is a problem that can occur in distributed systems, particularly in distance-vector routing algorithms.
+Count to Infinity is a problem where the cost of a connection dramatically increases.
 It is a problem that can happen when two or more nodes in a network are trying to determine the best path to a destination.
+This is usually a sign of a link failure.
+Can happen in the distance-vector routing algorithms

 The problem arises when two nodes, A and B, both have an incorrect distance to a destination, C. Each node assumes that the other node has the correct distance and starts incrementing its own distance in an attempt to converge on the correct value.
 However, since both nodes have incorrect distances, they will continue to increment their distances indefinitely, causing their distance values to grow larger and larger.
 This is referred to as
 "counting to infinity."